 - Access online statistical databases via the EUI Library Data Portal.

 Statistics on microform and paper

-The Microform Collection on the ground (garden) floor of the Badia Library includes statistical components of general series; international census publications; annual reports of central banks; publications from the League of Nations and older IMF, OECD and OEEC series.
-Selected volumes of historical statistics are located in the History Monographs Collection on the lower garden floor.
-Paper versions of early statistical serial publications are held in Library storage.
-Material can be requested by completing the storage request form in the lower Catalogue menu.
+The Microform Collection on the ground (garden) floor of the Badia Library includes historical statistical components of general series; international census publications; annual reports of central banks; publications from the League of Nations and older IMF, OECD and OEEC series.
+Selected volumes of historical statistics are located in the monographs collection on the lower garden floor of the Badia Library.

 Statistics Reference Works

-These major international statistical reference works are available at the EUI Library:
+These international statistical reference works are available at the EUI Library:

-The full list of statistical and economic reference works is on this Library page.
+The full list of statistical and economic reference works is in this Library directory.